rbutera/panda0/haskell/foldr.md

 However, using `foldr` on very large finite lists may cause a stack overflow exception.
 The [Haskell wiki][5] illustrates this problem: using `foldr` to find the sum of the list `[1..10000000]`, for example, creates a chain of addition operations which grows large enough to overflow the stack, due to the strict requirement of `(+)` that both arguments must be fully evaluated in order to return a result.
 The problem is solved by using `foldl'`, a version of `foldl` that forces the reduction of inner reducible expressions before outer ones.

 ## Summary
 Haskell's folds, `foldl` and `foldr`, encapsulate a common programming pattern: reducing a list to a single value.
-They are implemented recursively due to the purely functional nature of the Haskell programming language.
-One of the folds, `foldr`, has a broader range of uses than its left-folding counterpart `foldl`.
-Most significantly `foldr` is often faster than `foldl` and works on infinite lists, whereas `foldl` does not.
+They are implemented recursively due to the purely functional nature of the Haskell.
+One of the folds, `foldr`, has a broader range of uses than its counterpart `foldl`; it is often faster and works on infinite lists.

 ## References